Why is a DNP degree important?

 If you’re looking to take the next step in your career – such as a leadership role in clinical practice, administration or nursing education – a DNP degree from Regis may be right for you.

-Choose from two specializations:
+Choose from three specializations:

 - Advanced Practice Registered Nurse (APRN)

 The DNP with the Advanced Practice Registered Nurse (APRN) specialization is for those with a background as an advanced practice nurse.

 The DNP with the Advanced Leadership in Health Care (ALHC) specialization is for those with a background in nursing leadership